|| Need information in another language?

 - Try a clip-on sunscreen that can hang from your child’s bag and act as a visual reminder.

 - Remember role modelling – children learn best from what they see adults doing.

 - Advice from the National Health and Medical Research Council states that children who are able to apply their own sunscreen (under supervision) should be encouraged to do so.
 This fosters independence and responsibility.
 For those unable to apply sunscreen, it is recommended that if a carer is doing 'mass sunscreen applying' they should wash their hands before and after the task.
 They can use a different tissue for each child when applying the sunscreen, however, unless the child (or the carer) has a visible skin disease or a cold/virus, it is not really an infection-control issue.
 If a child does have a visible skin disease e.g. eczema or open skin wound, or a cold/virus, their sunscreen should be applied last using gloves or a tissue.

 All sunscreens in Australia are tightly regulated through the Therapeutic Goods Administration .

 The risk of allergies and cross-infection from sunscreen use is very small.
 If an allergic reaction to sunscreen does occur, it is usually caused by perfumes and/or preservatives in the product, not the ingredients that filter or block UV.
 If a person experiences an allergic reaction to a sunscreen, look for a fragrance-free product such as a toddler or sensitive sunscreen.

 More information on sunscreen and nanoparticles .

 3. Slap on a hat

-A good sun protective hat shades the head, face, eyes, ears and neck.
+Choose a hat that shades the head, face, eyes, ears and neck.
 Bucket, wide-brimmed or legionnaire hats are best.
-Baseball caps do not offer enough protection for the cheeks, ears and neck, and are not recommended.
+Baseball caps do not offer enough protection and are not recommended.